Morris Bishop: Personal life

 In 1927, Bishop married the artist Alison Mason Kingsbury (1898–1988), who went on to illustrate a number of his books.
 (They had met at Cornell, where she was working as one of a pair of assistants to the muralist Ezra Winter.)
 Their daughter, Alison Bishop Jolly (1937–2014), was an expert on lemurs.
 The family lived at 903 Wyckoff Road, Cayuga Heights.

-During the 1940s, Vladimir Nabokov's minor renown in the US was largely based on his short stories in Atlantic Monthly.
+During the 1940s Vladimir Nabokov's minor renown in the US largely derived from his short stories in Atlantic Monthly.
 Bishop was a great admirer of these, and on learning in 1947 that Nabokov was teaching at Wellesley College, invited him to apply for the recently vacated Cornell professorship of Russian literature, for which post Bishop chaired the personnel committee.
 Nabokov, who knew and enjoyed Bishop's verse, charmed the committee, and the Bishops and the Nabokovs "took an immediate instinctive liking to each other".
 While Nabokov and his wife Véra were at Cornell, "their only close companions" were the Bishops, at whose house they frequently dined.
 Bishop and Nabokov would exchange limericks by mail.
 Bishop "remained for the rest of his life a close friend, correspondent, and literary adviser of [Nabokov]".